msfx07/samba-server-autosetup/README.md

 4. Ensure proper permissions on the shared directory

 ---
+## 🤝 Contributing

+Contributions are welcome!
+Please feel free to:

+- Report bugs
+- Suggest features
+- Submit pull requests
+- Improve documentation

+### 🧑‍💻 How to Contribute

+1. Fork the repository
+2. Create a feature branch (`git checkout -b feature-name`)
+3. Commit your changes
+4. Submit a pull request

+---

+## 📄 License

+This project is licensed under the **GPL-3.0 License**.
+See the [LICENSE](./LICENSE) file for full details.

 **Note**: This script now supports multiple Linux distributions including Ubuntu/Debian (apt), Fedora/RHEL/CentOS (dnf/yum), Arch Linux (pacman), and openSUSE (zypper).
 The script automatically detects your distribution and uses the appropriate package manager.